parkerd/project_prompt/README.md

 (master|project_prompt) $
 ```

-If the project uses git, the current branch is shown in the prompt.
-Uncommited changes are indicated by an asterisk:
+When using git and hg, uncommited changes are indicated by an asterisk.
+If the project uses git, the current branch is also shown in the prompt:
 ```bash
 (master|project_prompt) $ touch file
 (master*|project_prompt) $
 ```

-Else a square prompt is used:
+When not using git or hg, a square prompt is used:
 ```bash
 [sub1/project1] $
 ```